 \subsection{Improving Global Scene Understanding}

-We investigate the impact of LED on depth estimation beyond ROI.
-Observed improvement is an indication of the pattern's contribution to a more holistic scene understanding.
-Results are presented in \cref{tab:res_globalscene}.

-\paragraph{Performance outside the ROI.} Examining depth estimation only outside the ROI, we observe -2.66\% improvement in RMSE.
-We note the absence of degradation in relative metrics, unlike results within the ROI presented in \cref{sec:hd_pattern_impact}.
-Instead, we report -3.03\% Abs Rel and -23.27\% Sq Rel.
-This suggests that the HD headlight pattern provides valuable information for a more accurate understanding of the broader scene geometry.
-This includes insights into object sizes and scale.\
+\simon{We investigate the impact of LED on depth estimation beyond the ROI, highlighting its contribution to a more holistic scene understanding.
+Results are presented in \cref{tab:res_globalscene}. \\} \simon{Examining depth estimation both outside the ROI and across the entire image, we observe a consistent performance improvement: -2.66\% RMSE outside the ROI and -3.05\% RMSE on the entire image.
+We also report enhancement in relative metrics: Abs Rel (resp. -3.03\% and -1.50\%) and Sq Rel (resp. -23.27\% and -9.23\%).
+These results suggest that the HD headlight pattern provides valuable information, such as object size and scale, leading to enhanced overall scene understanding and more accurate depth estimation. }

-\paragraph{Performance outside the entire image.} Expanding our analysis to the entire image - ROI and outside ROI - we witness improvements such as -3.05\% RMSE.
-Similar to outside ROI, we note -1.50\% Abs Rel and -9.23\% Sq Rel.
-This indicates that the HD headlight pattern contributes significantly to the global scene understanding, offering valuable cues that benefit overall depth estimation. \\

-\subsection{Annotation-efficient learning}
+\subsection{Annotation-efficient Learning}

-Collecting annotated nighttime data is both challenging and costly, thus, we investigate whether extra guidance provided by the pattern could lead to reduced needs of training data (refer to \cref{fig:results_plots} (b)).
-We demonstrate that encoder-decoder trained with less than 20\% of the LED data outperforms model trained on the entire HB dataset.
-Furthermore, model's performance is near its peak even when trained with only 50\% of the dataset.

-In addition, we observe that incorporating just 10\% of LED data into the HB training set enable the network to learn relevant features and enhance its performances when used with pattern (see \cref{fig:results_plots} (c)).
+Collecting annotated nighttime data is challenging and costly. \simon{We explore} whether pattern extra guidance \simon{ can reduce the need} for training data (refer to \cref{fig:results_plots} (b)). \simon{Our results show that encoder-decoder model trained with less than 20\% of the LED data outperforms one trained on the full HB dataset, reaching near-peak performance with just 50\%.} In addition, we observe that incorporating just 10\% of LED data into the HB training set enable the network to learn relevant features and enhance its performances when used with pattern (see \cref{fig:results_plots} (c)).
 Therefore, any vehicle equipped with HD headlights can apply LED by adding only a few pattern images in their training set, thereby reducing the cost of specialized data.